Dem challenger in SC Senate race raises record $57 million

 “The money is because they hate my guts,” Graham added.

 At the end of June, both candidates were roughly matched at about $30 million apiece, money that has come largely from out of-state donors.
+For the race overall, not including the most recent quarter, Harrison’s in-state contribution amount is 10%.
+Graham’s is 14%.

 “This campaign is making history, because we’re focused on restoring hope back to South Carolina,” said Guy King, Harrison’s campaign spokesman.
 “While Lindsey Graham continues playing political games in Washington, Jaime Harrison is remaining laser-focused on the real issues impacting people here — like health care, broadband access, and COVID relief for businesses and families.”